 |

-body controller (BCM) can control all BCM controller functions or perform them while awake.
-The BCM enters sleep mode when active control or normal control of system functions has ceased and the set time has elapsed.
-The BCM must detect certain wake-up inputs before entering the wake-up state.
-The BCM monitors these inputs while in sleep mode.
+The Body Control Module (BCM) can control all BCM functions or perform them while in the wake mode.
+The BCM enters the sleep mode when active control or normal monitoring of system functions has ceased and a set time has elapsed.
+The BCM must detect certain wake-up inputs before entering the wake state.
+The BCM monitors these inputs while in the sleep mode.

-The BCM will wake up when one of the following wake-up signals is detected:
+The BCM enters the wake mode when one of the following wake-up signals is detected:

 - Battery connection detection.